-A common question anybody struggling with payday debt has asked is “Can I get another payday loan if I already have one?”
-The short answer is that yes, you usually can get another payday loan.
+A common question anybody struggling with payday debt has asked is, “Can I get another payday loan if I already have one?”
+The short answer is that yes, you can usually get another payday loan.
 However, it will likely not be from the same lender, and the terms will be even worse than your original loan.

 Don’t get another loan.
 Get out of your existing loans with a payday relief program.